sroehling/MailShredder/MailCleanerTests/ManualTesting.md

    back to the message list view.
 No errors should occurs.
 3. Go back and select the new account.
 The account should initially synchronize without errors.

+## Filters

+The automated test suite has good coverage of the filter logic.
+The tests below are designed to test the UI functionality related to filters.

+### FILTER-T01: Create a Filter from the Popup Menu

+1. Load the app with the integration test mail server.
+2. Select a message from the message list.
+3. From the narrow filter popup menu (RHS), narrow the filter to the selcted message.
+4. Save the filter from the popup menu.

+After completing this test, the new filter should appear in the load filter menu.
+If the filter is reset, then reloaded from the load filter menu, the results should reappear in the message list.

 ## iCloud (@me) Integration